Dir: Francois Truffaut

 by authorities.
 In this movie, Oskar Werner cites some kind of poem in front of four women.
 But, except one woman,

-they can't accept the value of the poem or rather refuse to accept it without knowing they are always forcing themselves
+they can't accept the value of the poem or rather refuse to accept it without knowing that they are always forcing

-into the mental state where a certain censor mechanism is always filtering out the elements that have been considered
+themselves into the mental state where a certain censor mechanism is always filtering out the elements that have

-to be inappropriate to current condition.
-And this scheme is so effective that they don't even notice they themselves
+been considered to be inappropriate to current condition.
+And this scheme is so effective that they don't even

-have long been one of those authorities.
-In this regard, there is no doubt in that Fahrenheit 451 is handling
+notice they themselves have long been one of those authorities.
+In this regard, there is no doubt in that Fahrenheit

-an anti-authoritative aspect by depicting the future world that is totally controlled by authorities.
-I am always
+451 is handling an anti-authoritative aspect by depicting the future world that is totally controlled by authorities.

-wondering why almost all SF movies depicting the future world have this anti-authoritative element, and are willing
+I am always wondering why almost all SF movies depicting the future world have this anti-authoritative element,

-to show the darker aspects of the future world.
-There seems to be no such SF movies that are illustrating the bright
+and are willing to show the darker aspects of the future world.
+There seems to be no such SF movies that are illustrating

-side of the future world; i.e. happy futuristic SF movies.
-Judging by those dreary SF novels and movies like 1984
+the bright side of the future world; i.e. happy futuristic SF movies.
+Judging by those dreary SF novels and movies

-or Brazil , for us, human beings, future society seems to be always considered to be suppressed by authoritative
+like 1984 or Brazil , for us, human beings, future society seems to be always considered to be suppressed

 But, I think the technology of mass production of printed books